 North Dakota

-North Dakota requires you to have a registered side-by-side vehicle if you want to use it on a public road.
-Even then, you can ride the UTV or ATV only on a highway that has a speed limit of 55 mph.
-Other than that, your side-by-side will be allowed in dirt and gravel or other such loose surface areas only.
+North Dakota requires a registered side-by-side vehicle if you want to use it on a public road.
+Even then, you can ride the UTV or ATV only on a highway with a speed limit of 55 mph.
+Other than that, your side-by-side will only be allowed in dirt, gravel, or other loose surface areas.

 Ohio

 You can ride your side-by-side in Ohio only if your local county government or city authorities allow it.
-Apart from that, you can use your UTV or ATV to cross the street at 90 degrees and the extreme right of the road.
+You can also use your UTV or ATV to cross the street at 90 degrees and the extreme right of the road.

 Oklahoma

 Oklahoma does not allow the residents to use their side-by-sides on public roads.
-However, you can cross a public highway while doing so at 90 degrees and yielding to the right-of-way.
-Additionally, side-by-sides are permissible if your county or city government allows for the same.
+However, you can cross a public highway at 90 degrees and yield to the right of way.
+Additionally, side-by-sides are permissible if your county or city government allows them.

 Oregon

-Oregon strictly prohibits the use of UTVs and ATVs on public pavements and roads that are used for general traffic.
+Oregon strictly prohibits using UTVs and ATVs on public pavements and roads for general traffic.
 However, you may use your side-by-side on gravel roads that specify the allowance for a side-by-side vehicle.
-Make sure you do not ride on the shoulder of a public road or crossroads with your UTV or ATV.
+Ensure you do not ride on the shoulder of a public road or crossroads with your UTV or ATV.

 Pennsylvania

 In Pennsylvania, you can drive side-by-sides only on roads that are posted for the use of off-highway vehicles.
 Apart from this, you cannot use a UTV or ATV on public roads unless you are crossing.
-You can also cross at 90 degrees to the road, after coming to a complete stop, and at the right side of traffic.
+You can also cross at 90 degrees to the road after a complete stop and on the right side of traffic.

 Rhode Island

-Rhode Island does not permit the use of side-by-sides on public roads other than while crossing or in case of emergencies.
+Rhode Island does not permit side-by-sides on public roads other than while crossing or in case of emergencies.
 You can do so at the extreme right side, at a perpendicular angle to the road, and after coming to a complete stop.

 South Carolina

-The state of South Carolina leaves the decision of allowing the use of side-by-sides on the city and county authorities.
+The state of South Carolina leaves the decision to allow side-by-sides on the city and county authorities.
 Even if your regional government permits, you must have:

 South Dakota

-South Dakota allows you to make your side-by-side vehicle legalized for public roads with a few conditions.
-Your vehicle engine must be larger than 200 CCs and fully equipped with the prerequisites mentioned in the above list.
+With a few conditions, South Dakota allows you to legalize your side-by-side vehicle for public roads.
+Your vehicle engine must be larger than 200 CCs and fully equipped with the abovementioned prerequisites.
 Even then, you cannot drive the vehicle on interstate highways.

 Tennessee